aws-samples/aws-iac-network-tester/README.md

       ]
 ```

-### Step 1.3
+For a detailed walkthrough of how the tool can be used on a sample template, refer to this [blog post](https://aws.amazon.com/blogs/aws/)

+## How to execute the state machine

 Run the IaC Network Tester state machine by starting a new execution using the command below.
-The `<state_machine_arn>` parameter is the value from Step 1 above.
-The input to the state machine consists of:
+The `<state_machine_arn>` parameter is the arn of the IaC Network Tester State Machine.

-- **stackName** - the name of the CloudFormation stack to test
-- **routeToTestOutputKey** - the output key of the CloudFormation stack that contains the JSON formatted string for the route to test
-- **analysisDuration** - the duration in seconds which specifies the time to wait for the VPC Reachability Analysis to run after initiating the analysis.
-- **analysisWaitCount** - the number of times to wait for the analysis to run if after the `analysisDuration` the test is still running.
-Each wait is the duration specified in `analysisDuration`.

 ```bash
 aws stepfunctions start-execution \